View a markdown version of this page

 agentcore deploy

-You can preview the deployment before confirming by using the --plan flag:
+To preview the deployment without making changes, use the --plan flag:

 agentcore deploy --plan